prototypefund/Digital_Bargeld-docs/api-mint.rst

   :status 200 OK: The transfer private keys matched the commitment and the original request was well-formed.
 The mint responds with a JSON of the following type:
   :resheader Content-Type: application/json
   :>json array ev_sigs: List of the mint's blind (RSA) signatures on the new coins.
+Each element in the array is another JSON object which contains the signature in the "ev_sig" field.

   **Failure Response: Conflict**